vmendis/Databases-in-CodeSpace/README.md

 I use 'gh ssh' from a Mac to connect to my GitHub CodeSpaces for the conveniences.
 You can run the commands from the CodeSpace terminal available in your browser as well.

+Disclaimer: This is only a prrof-of-concept work.
+Use the solution for learning and testing.
+Do not store real life data, unencrypted passwords, production data etc.

 Working Solutions: